Bug Juice

-Bug Juice is a Disney Channel reality series that premiered on February 28, 1998.
+Bug Juice is a Disney Channel reality television series that premiered on February 28, 1998.
 The series focuses around 20 kids and their experiences at summer camp.
 Together, the kids work hard to excel in their activities and become friends.
 The phrase bug juice is a camping slang term for a very sweet juice drink made from powdered mixes, such as Kool-Aid, which are often served at summer camps.

 On August 4, 2017, Disney Channel announced a revival series based on the original, titled Bug Juice: My Adventures at Camp, which premiered on July 16, 2018.

 Overview

 Season 1

 The first season takes place in Waterford, Maine, at Camp Waziyatah, which has been in operation since 1922.
 The camp is broken down into two sessions.
 Each session is four weeks.
 Season 1 premiered on February 28, 1998.